 "The Mexican model should be based on an issue of social justice.
 We cannot allow the formation of a market that allows two or three large companies to take control of it," says Tania Ramirez, of the NGO Mexico United Against Crime.
 Thus, although a path towards formalization is opening up, there is a risk that the peasants will continue to be trapped in illegality, dominated by powerful cartels.
 The industry trusts that the laws of the market will keep the mafias away because "it is no longer a business", defends Ponce.

 Zara Snapp, the founder of the RIA Institute that promotes public policies on drugs, doubts that in regions punished by drug violence cannabis businesses will easily flourish.
 "You talk to people and they say 'I wouldn't put a dispensary in Guadalajara' because there are other players who have that market," Snapp says of the Jalisco capital, the fiefdom of the New Generation, one of the country's most powerful cartels.

-Eda Martinez, director of the CMCC, also warns that if the road to legalization involves too much red tape, few will take the leap.
+Eda Martinez, director of the CMCC, also warns that if the road to legalization involves too much red tape, few will leap.
 She agrees with Snapp that the state should guide and encourage the transition to formality.
 In developed markets like Canada, 40% of consumers still turn to illegal suppliers, according to the United Nations Office on Drugs and Crime, UNODC.

 A 2016 private study, presented to state and academic bodies, estimated that Mexico's black market produced between 5,250 and 6,550 tons of cannabis annually and employed 17,200 people.